Assistant Professor - Rehabilitation Sciences

 - Community program building in early intervention

 - Early detection and intervention for young children with Autism

-Fabrizi, S., Ito, M. Winston, K. (2015, In press).
-Effect of occupational therapy led playgroups in early intervention on child playfulness and caregiver responsiveness: A repeated measures design.
-American Journal of Ocupational Therapy, March/April 2016.
+Fabrizi, S., Ito, M. Winston, K. (2016).
+Effect of occupational therapy-led playgroups in early intervention on child playfulness and caregiver responsiveness: a repeated measures design.
+American Journal of Ocupational Therapy, Monthly, pp. 1-9.